nezapajek/project-tobamo/analysis/clustering/README.md

 This folder contains scripts for clustering contigs obtained from the Snakemake workflow for downstream phylogenetic analysis.

+Sequences are clustered by first performing an all-vs-all blastn search to asses pairwise similarity between contigs.
+Hits that meet the specified criteria for identity and alignment length are used to build a network graph, with clusters defined as connected components within the graph.

 ## Overview

 The clustering pipeline groups similar contigs based on sequence similarity using BLAST-based network analysis.
 This enables: